Sun Quan

-The Records of the Three Kingdoms (Sanguozhi) describes Sun Quan as a tall man with bright eyes and oblong face.
+The Records of the Three Kingdoms describes Sun Quan as a tall man with bright eyes and oblong face.
 He was known as a wise and outgoing man who was fond of making jokes and playing tricks.
 Because of his skill in valuing the strength of his subordinates and avoiding their shortcomings, as well as treating them like his family, Sun Quan was able to delegate authority to capable figures.
 This primary strength served him well in gaining the support of the common people and surrounding himself with capable generals.